saptarshibasu/aws-study/README.md

 * **Cross Region Replication** for High Availability or Disaster Recovery
 * **Cross Region Replication** requires versioning to be enabled in both source and destination
 * **Cross Region Replication** is not going to replicate
-  * file versions created before enabling cross region replication
+  * File versions created before enabling cross region replication
-  * delete marker
+  * Delete marker
-  * version deletions
+  * Version deletions
 * **Cross Region Replication** is asynchronous
 * **Cross Region Replication** can replicate to buckets in different account
 * **Transfer Acceleration** for reduced upload time
-* **Transfer Acceleration** takes advantage of Cloudfront's globally distributed edge locations and then routes data to the S3 bucket through Amazon's internal backbone network
+* **Transfer Acceleration** takes advantage of CloudFront's globally distributed edge locations and then routes data to the S3 bucket through Amazon's internal backbone network
 * The **bucket access logs** can be stored in another bucket which must be owned by the same AWS account in the same region
 * Enabling **logging** on a bucket from the management console also updates the ACL on the target bucket to grant write permission to the Log Delivery group
 * **Encryption at Rest** -